11th October 2017

 The Work of Wild New Forest - Marcus Ward

 Together with Russell Wynn, Marcus founded Wild New Forest in Spring 2016 with the aim of bringing together various parties that study wildlife in the New Forest, in order to better aid communication and share knowledge.
 In addition to monthly meetings, a Facebook page was set-up and this has become a hub for records and sightings.
 This talk will look some of the fieldwork covered by WNF, with a strong bias towards the study of the scarce woodland birds of the Forest.
+Please note, Marcus is now unable to make this date for personal reasons, so co-founder, Russell, will be giving the talk.

 Wednesday 14th February 2018